-In 2007, Ms. Smith joined the Elections Department as Chief Deputy Supervisor of Elections, managing the largest elections operation in the state and supporting three presidential elections.
-She was later appointed as part of the County’s Management Watch Team to turn around the Jackson Health System, consistently proving her abilities as a consensus builder and problem solver.
+Before joining ISD, Ms. Smith was second in command at the Elections Department as Chief Deputy Supervisor of Elections, managing the largest elections operation in the state and supporting three presidential elections.
+As a special assignment, she was later appointed as part of the County’s Management Watch Team to turn around the Jackson Health System, consistently proving her abilities as a consensus builder and problem solver.

 Prior to joining the County in 2004 as part of the County’s Management Trainee program, Ms. Smith worked in the non-profit sector managing a volunteer program within the juvenile justice system.
 After obtaining a Master’s Degree in Public Administration, she joined the public sector and has shown proven leadership skills throughout her career.
 She holds professional certifications from the Elections Center, the Building Owners and Managers Association, and the Project Management Institute.